WordPress/gutenberg/docs/contributors/git-workflow.md

 - Create a new branch
 - Make code changes
 - Commit code changes within the newly created branch
-- Push branch to forked repository
+- Push branch to the forked repository
 - Submit Pull Request to Gutenberg repository

 Ideally name your branches with prefixes and descriptions, like this: `[type]/[change]`.
 A good prefix would be: